ElleRae/Manager-READ-ME/README.md

 My role as a leader is to provide strategy, goals, and context to teams, then step back and trust the right actions to emerge.
 I trust teams to come up with the best ways to accomplish our goals through the product.
 While I am ultimately accountable for the outcomes, I remain closely involved in the details, providing guidance and context through questions and suggestions, rather than imposing top-down mandates.
 I like to surround myself with a team that knows things I don’t, that are specialists in their niche, and that I know can do the job.

-And if they don’t know how, I trust that they will figure it out.
+And if they don’t know how, I trust that they will figure it out, and I'll be there to brainstorm, bounce ideas off of, or help research.
+I'm no stranger to being an IC and am ready to dive in if needed.

 If the reason behind what’s being asked is unclear, or if you feel like necessary context is lacking to do your job well, please let me know.
 The why behind what we do is essential for our success.